3lackrukh/atlas-machine_learning/reinforcement_learning/deep_q_learning/README.md

         V5: Episodic weight update reduced from 100 to 7
             - Scaled rewards, negative rewards clipped to -1.0

-Each version folder contains:
+   ### Each version folder contains:

       - A PDF copy of the notebook configuration it was trained in

       - Trained network weights
          -- naming convention for weights files is: policy_100000.h5
-            Where the number specifies the
-            number of steps that model was trained for -- Each experiment was trained at least 100000 steps to get a sense of the strength of the training dynamics
+               Where the number specifies the number of steps that model was trained for -- Each experiment was trained at least 100000 steps to get a sense of the strength of the training dynamics

       - logs/
          -- A folder containing training stats and progress visualizations for each 100000 step training session

-📚 References
+### References 📚

     Deep Q-Learning - Combining Neural Networks and Reinforcement Learning Human-level control through deep reinforcement learning - Original DQN paper